Multifocal atrial tachycardia

 Some people may have no symptoms.
 When symptoms occur, they can include:

 - Sensation of feeling the heart is beating irregularly or too fast (palpitations)

 - Weight loss and failure to thrive in infants

 Other symptoms that can occur with this disease:

 A physical exam shows a fast irregular heartbeat of over 100 beats per minute.
 Blood pressure is normal or low.
 There may be signs of poor circulation.

 Tests to diagnose MAT include:

-Heart monitors are used to record the rapid heartbeat.
+Heart monitors may be used to record the rapid heartbeat.
 These include: